Which 1app smart control mode should you use?

 The safest practical rule is:

-- Start with Autopilot Value Engine if you want the best general default.
+- Start with Autopilot if you want the best general default.

-- Switch to Maximise Self-Sufficiency if you care most about home coverage and lower grid dependence.
+- Switch to Home First if you care most about home coverage and lower grid dependence.

-That sequence usually keeps people out of the most common mistake: choosing the most aggressive mode before they are clear on whether the battery is really there for earnings, reserve, or home coverage.
+That sequence usually keeps people out of the most common mistake: choosing an aggressive battery strategy before they are clear on whether the battery is really there for tariff upside, reserve, or home coverage.

 If you want the full reference view, go back to the Smart Controls overview.